What is RoSET

 What if I am successful?

-After the event successful applicants will be expected to submit a brief report about their project and how they have benefited personally and may be invited to a Sidcup Rotary Club meeting to talk about their experience.
+After you have successfully completed your event, you will be expected to submit a brief report about your project and how you have benefited personally from it.
+You may be invited to a Sidcup Rotary Club meeting to talk about your experience.
 We are always very happy to have successful applicants speak to the club about their experience.
 Should the event/project be cancelled or the applicant be unable to attend the grant must be fully refunded.

 The Trustees reserve the right to refuse any application without giving reasons for their decision, which shall be deemed final.
 The RoSET Award Scheme is operated by the Rotary Club of Sidcup on behalf of the Trustees of the Trust.
 The capital to finance the scheme was contributed by members, their friends, local firms and organisations as part of their voluntary support to the local community.